Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution of common perpendicular arcs

 We now state our main equidistribution result of common perpendiculars between convex subsets in the continuous time and upstairs settings.
 We will give the discrete time version in Section \ref{subsec:equidcommperpdiscrtime}, and the downstairs version in Chapter \ref{sec:equidcountdownstairs}.

-\btheo Let $X$ be a proper $\RR$-tree without terminal points or a complete Riemannian manifold with pinched negative curvature at most $-1$.
-Let $\Ga$ be a nonelementary discrete group of isometries of $X$ and let $\wt F$ be a bounded $\Ga$-invariant potential on $X$ as above.
-Assume that the critical exponent $\delta$ is finite and positive, and that the Gibbs measure $m_{F}$ is finite and mixing for the geodesic flow on $\Ga\bs\G X$.
+\btheo Let $X$ be either a proper $\RR$-tree without terminal points or a complete simply connected Riemannian manifold with pinched negative curvature at most $-1$.
+Let $\Ga$ be a nonelementary discrete group of isometries of $X$ and let $\wt F$ be a bounded $\Ga$-invariant potential on $X$ which is H\"older-continuous if $X$ is a manifold.
+Let $\D^\pm=(D^\pm_k)_{k\in I^\pm}$ be locally finite $\Ga$-equivariant families of nonempty proper closed convex subsets of $X$.
+Assume that the critical exponent $\delta$ is positive,\footnote{It is finite since $\wt F$ is bounded, see Lemma \ref{lem:proprielemcritexpo} (6).} and that the Gibbs measure $m_{F}$ is finite and mixing for the geodesic flow on $\Ga\bs\G X$.
 Then